elasticio/elasticio.github.io/content/_components/utility/usage-example.md

 Let's consider an example scenario where a webhook captures the body of a document.
 We can pass this body as the origin object to the Utility component, along with the target object based on the old version of the document.
 To access the entire document body from the first step, you can utilize the $getPassthrough().step_1.body parameter.

-The Patch Utility component then performs a comparison between the origin and target objects, identifying the changes required to transition from one document to another.
+The Utility component then performs a comparison between the origin and target objects, identifying the changes required to transition from one document to another.
 The result is a Patch that encapsulates the necessary modifications.

 Upon completion of the component configuration, the HTTP Reply component can return the generated Patch.
 This Patch represents a set of operations that, when applied, will transform the origin document into the target document.
 Applying the Patch ensures consistency between different versions of the document.